Circumcision controversies: In U.S. politics

+Voluntary Medicalized Male Circumcision

+The Voluntary Medical Male Circumcision (VMMC) anti-HIV programme started in 2007 aims at administrating medicalised male circumcision as an anti-HIV policy.
+Between then and 2023 more than 35 million adolescents and men had been circumcised via the program in 15 countries - Botswana, eSwatini, Ethiopia, Kenya, Lesotho, Malawi, Mozambique, Namibia, Rwanda, South Africa, South Soudan, Uganda, United Republic of Tanzania, Zambia and Zimbabwe.
+Researchers from different disciplines have raised concerns regarding the way the policy has been communicated, for example by presenting the practice as a socially neutral “technical” act despite it producing (potentially problematic) social norms.

+For example, researchers criticize the idea that some doctors have suggested that VMMC is ‘as good as the HIV vaccine’ or works as a ‘natural condom’.
+More broadly, scholars show that the communication of VMMC is unethical and contradicts medical evidence.
+For example, in their analysis of “Stand Proud, Get Circumcised”, a public health campaign promoting circumcision as an HIV-prevention strategy in Uganda, Rudrum et al. found that the campaign's materials “exploit male anxieties about appearance and performance, drawing on hegemonic masculinity to promote circumcision as an idealised body aesthetic”.
+In their work combining a transnational history of medicalised male circumcision and an analysis of International Organisations documents promoting VMMC, Alejandro and Feldman show that medicalised male circumcision “is represented as an enhancer of virility, sexual pleasure and sexual performance”.
+For instance, they cite a ‘creative brief’ in Swaziland (now eSwatini), Population Services International that emphasises the interest in saying circumcised men ‘can last longer during sex and please their girlfriends, their penises look larger, etc.’:

+While at this point, we certainly don’t want a campaign that promotes this as the sole reason to go for circumcision, it would still be nice to be able to use this pre-existing perception to our marketing advantage.

 Other contemporary controversies

 Controversy in Israel

 Opposition to circumcision exists among Jews in Israel.
 Protests for children's rights have occurred there.
 Even though there is often pressure from family on parents to circumcise their sons, "more and more families" are preferring to abstain from circumcision.
+The alternative practice to Brit milah that does not involve circumcision is Brit shalom.

 Controversy in South Africa

 In the Xhosa areas of South Africa, the large death toll from traditional circumcision provides a constant source of friction between traditional leaders, who oppose medicalised procedures, and health authorities.
 In 2009 in the Eastern Cape Province alone, 80 boys died and hundreds were hospitalized after attending initiation schools.
 The controversy looked set to spread in 2010 to the Zulu, whose present-day king Goodwill Zwelithini has called for the reintroduction of customary circumcision after it was banned by Zulu king Shaka in the 19th century.
 Similar issues, though on a smaller scale, have arisen with traditional circumcision of Aborigines in remote areas of central Australia.